Vitis Accelerator Flow Example: Replacing DPU with Filter2d Accelerator in a SmartCam Application

 gst-launch-1.0 filesrc location="/tmp/bbb_sunflower_1080p_30fps_normal.mp4" ! decodebin ! videoconvert ! video/x-raw, width=1920, height=1080, format=YUY2, framerate=30/1 ! vvas_xfilter kernels-config=/tmp/kernel_xfilter2d_pl.json dynamic-config='{ "filter_preset" : "edge" }' ! perf ! kmssink driver-name=xlnx plane-id=39 fullscreen-overlay=true sync=false -v

-You should be able to see the video being displayed with filter_preset set to “edge”.
+You should see the video being displayed with the filter_preset set to “edge”.
 You can try other presets as well.
 The list can be found here.
-If there are spaces in preset, replease it with underscore.
-For an example, horizontal edge should be horizontal_edge in above command.
-The framerate being displayed will be slow - we had to do format convertation in software, therefore each frame will take time.
+If there are spaces in the preset, replace them with an underscore.
+For example, in the above command, horizontal edge would be horizontal_edge.
+The framerate being displayed is be slow; you have to do format convertation in software, so each frame takes time.